Joseph Haydn: Symphony No. 103 ‘Drumroll’

-Joseph Haydn (also know as the father of the symphony) was born in 1732 in Rahrau, Austria where he was brought up listening to and singing folk-music.
+Joseph Haydn was born in 1732 in Rahrau, Austria, where he was brought up listening to and performing folk-music.
 As he grew up he showed musical talent, and his parents sent him away to be trained as a professional musician.
 After struggling as a freelance musician, Haydn took the job as Kapellmesiter (musical director) at the grand palace of Esterháza in Hungary.
 During this time Haydn had many responsibilities, including composition, running the residential orchestra and playing in chamber groups and because of this he ended up writing a mass of compositions.
 Due to Prince Nikolaus passing away in 1790, his son Anton was the next heir in line to Esterháza, and with this power he dismissed most of the court musicians and kept Haydn on a lower pay income.
 As Haydn wasn’t needed as much in the palace, Anton allowed him to travel.
 Haydn then made two separate trips to London, where some of his most famous works were written, which include the Drumroll, London and Surprise symphonies.

 Symphony No.103 was Haydn’s penultimate work and was written while he was in London between 1794-95.
 The reception towards Haydn in London was incredibly enthusiastic and people really connected with his music.
 Symphony 103 was premièred on the 2nd March 1795, at The Kings Theatre in London as a part of a concert series entitled ‘Opera Concerts.’
-The symphony is written for 60 players, which was unusually large for the time (the woodwinds were doubled up).
+The symphony is written for 60 players, which was unusually large for the time.
 The reception for this work was very positive, with many reviewers calling it another triumph for the father of the symphony.

 The second movement is a double variation movement, with Haydn playing around with the keys C major and C minor.
 The movement starts fairly slow and we hear an angular dotted-semi quaver melody.
 This movement focuses a lot on the strings, with the double basses being written bottom C’s (usually their lowest notes are E) and a lovely violin solo being written in for the principal player.
 The winds offer some pretty embellishments within this movement, especially the flute who has some lovely lines of decoration.
 Haydn builds the tension nearer the end of this movement by writing in some more semi-quaver movement in the basses and by varying some previous material.
 The movement ends on a strong tonic C major chord.